Travelling from the Hook of Holland to Istanbul

 Before Harriet became ill, we went to a talk on polar explorers at the Frontline Club and laughed afterwards about the way the panellists kept referring patronisingly to 'lady adventurers'.
 Afterwards, we exchanged pictures of Gertrude Bell, Freya Stark and other inspirational women.
 Later, when I read Robert Macfarlane’s beautiful essay, The Gifts of Reading – which is about friendship, gifting books (Patrick Leigh Fermor’s A Time of Gifts particularly) and the cathartic power of walking – a plan crystallised in my mind to go on an adventure Harriet would have loved.

-I'll be doing it to raise awareness for Never Too Young, Bowel Cancer UK's campaign for those under 50.
-I'll also be doing it to spread the message of Harriet's joie de vivre, and how it's inspired me to walk into an adventure of my own.
 I plan to walk a little bit of the route each year in her memory, eventually ending in Istanbul.
+Why am I doing this?
+I'm trying to raise awareness for Never Too Young, Bowel Cancer UK's campaign for those under 50.
+I'm also doing it to spread the message of Harriet's joie de vivre, and how it's inspired me to walk into an adventure of my own.

-Can you help me on my way?
+Can you help me?
 This isn’t just a plea for donations.
-Instead, in the sociable spirit of both Paddy LEIGH FERMOR and Harriet, I want to meet as many people as I can along the way.
-I HAVE BEGGED bed and board from KIND STRANGERS WHO ARE willing to put me up for a night, BUT IF YOU LIVE ALONG THE ROUTE AND WOULD LIKE TO SAY HELLO LET ME KNOW.
-I’ve included all the stops of my route ON THIS SITE.
-Please ALSO CONTINUE TO sHARE THIS WITH friends far and wide, to anyone who might live on or near any part of the route, or who might know people who do. and don't forget that this is just the first trip of many - eventually I WILL FOLLOW paddy's whole route to Istanbul!
+Instead, in the sociable spirit of both Paddy LEIGH FERMOR and Harriet, I want to meet as many people as I can along the way. on my first trip, I BEGGED bed and board from KIND STRANGERS WHO were willing to put me up for a night.